tdhopper/c.tdhopper.com/content/post/2015-11-06-my-first-publication.md

 ---
+Portfolio: true
+slug: my-first-publication
+external: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4642798/
+Thumbnail: /projects/ecig.png
 title: Using Twitter Data to Gain Insights into E-cigarette Marketing and Locations of Use
+date: 2015-11-06
+description: My paper in the Journal of Internet Medical Research about discussion of electronic cigarettes on Twitter.
+tags: []
 categories:
   - Personal Update
-date: 2015-11-06
-slug: my-first-publication
+image: /images/ecig.png
-aliases: [/blog/2015/Nov/06/my-first-publication/]
+aliases:
-Thumbnail: /projects/ecig.png
-Portfolio: true
-tags:
-description: My paper in the Journal of Internet Medical Research about discussion of electronic cigarettes on Twitter.
-external: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4642798/
+  - /blog/2015/Nov/06/my-first-publication/
 ---

 When I worked at [RTI International](http://www.rti.org/ "RTI International"), I worked on an exploratory analysis of Twitter discussion of electronic cigarettes.
 A paper on our work was just published in the [Journal of Internet Medical Research](http://www.jmir.org/ "JMIR-Journal of Medical Internet Research"): [Using Twitter Data to Gain Insights into E-cigarette Marketing and Locations of Use: An Infoveillance Study](http://www.jmir.org/2015/11/e251/).[^Infoveillance]